DruxAMB/kasheba-frontend/kasheba-frontend/README.md

 ### How we built it
 We built Kasheba Analytics using a combination of blockchain technology, Chainlink oracles, Circle, Graph and web3js.
 Here's a high-level overview of the process:

+#### Data Collection:
+ We identified key real estate metrics necessary for creating city indexes, including property prices, rental information, and demographic indicators.
+For the hackathon, we hardcoded random data to simulate real-world inputs.

+#### Analytics API:
+Developed an API to collate and process the collected data, providing a standardized format for the analytics engine.

+#### Chainlink Oracles:
+Integrated Chainlink oracles to fetch data from our off-chain analytics API and bring it onto the blockchain securely.
+#### Smart Contracts:
+Created smart contracts to handle data requests and store city index prices on the blockchain.
+#### Frontend:
+Designed a user-friendly interface for users to view and trade city indexes.

 ## Why Use Circle?
 1. USDC Integration: Circle provides a seamless way to integrate USDC, a stablecoin pegged to the US dollar, into the Kasheba Analytics platform.
 By using Circle's services, Kasheba can ensure that all transactions on the platform are conducted in a stable, secure, and globally accepted digital currency.
 Trusted Infrastructure: Circle offers a reliable and secure infrastructure for handling digital payments, which is essential for a platform like Kasheba that deals with real-time transactions and financial data.